-- FOR all of the Board's nominees for director, as listed and described under Proposal No. 1; - FOR ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2023; - FOR approval of the advisory (non-binding) resolution approving the fiscal 2022 compensation of our named Executive Officers; and - FOR approval of the amendment and restatement of our Certificate of Incorporation in the form attached as Appendix A to this proxy statement.
+- FOR all of the Board's nominees for director, as listed and described under Proposal No. 1; - FOR ratification of the appointment of BDO USA, P.A. as our independent registered public accounting firm for the fiscal year ending March 31, 2024; - FOR approval of the advisory (non-binding) resolution approving the fiscal 2023 compensation of our named Executive Officers; and - FOR an advisory vote on executive compensation every year.